yameenkhurshid/platerecog.py/README.md

-# Using AI to detect car plates!
+# Using AI to detect license plates!